 Best Backpack for Carrying 35+ Pounds

-The packs feature anti-gravity suspension that minimizes the weight and should be comfortable for at least five days with no more than 40 lbs.
+The Osprey Atmos AG 65 for men and the Aura AG 65 for women are ideal for multi-day, backcountry hiking.
+The packs feature an anti-gravity suspension that minimizes the weight and should be comfortable for at least five days with no more than 40 lbs.

-Pros: Good for heavy loads, comfortable enough for multiple days on the trail, adjustable for excellent fit, and pocket for sleeping bag.
+- Pros: Good for heavy loads, comfortable enough for multiple days on the trail, adjustable for an excellent fit, and pocket for a sleeping bag.